-- stopped at traffic lights - queuing in traffic - supervising a learner driver - driving a car that turns off the engine when you stop moving holding and using a device that's offline or in flight mode - You must stay in full control of your vehicle at all times. - The police can stop you if they think you're not in control because you're distracted. - This includes if you are using devices like a sat nav or car radio.
-If you are using the sat nav facility or app on your mobile phone for directions to a client's home or the location of the medical facilities required, your phone must be secured into a hands-free cradle.
+- It is illegal to use a hand-held phone or similar device while driving or riding a motorcycle. - The rules are the same if you are stopped at traffic lights or queuing in traffic. - It is also illegal to use a hand-held phone or similar device when supervising a learner driver or rider. - You must stay in full control of your vehicle at all times. - The police can stop you if they think you're not in control because you're distracted. - This includes if you are using devices like a sat nav or car radio.
+If you are using the sat nav facility or app on your mobile phone for directions to a client's home or the location of the medical facilities required, your phone must be secured into a hands-free cradle and must be in hands-free operation.

-You can only use a phone held in your hand if:
+When you can use a phone in your vehicle